 Stink bugs are a growing nuisance for homeowners, especially during the fall and early winter months.
 Known for their distinctive shield-shaped bodies and unpleasant odor when disturbed, stink bugs can invade homes, gardens, and crops, causing frustration and potential damage.
-While chemical pesticides can be effective at getting rid of stink bugs, many people seek natural alternatives to avoid harming the environment, pets, and beneficial insects.
+While chemical pesticides can be a way to kill stink bugs, many people seek natural alternatives to avoid harming the environment, pets, and beneficial insects.

 What is Diatomaceous Earth?